ptsvyatkov/github-actions-exercise/README.md

 # GitHub Actions Exercise

-An exercise for 'DevOps and SRE' on HTW Berlin
+An exercise for 'DevOps and SRE' on HTW Berlin.

 ## Test